quotient-im/libQuotient/README.md

 applications.
 It is the backbone of [Quaternion](https://github.com/quotient-im/Quaternion), [NeoChat](https://matrix.org/docs/projects/client/neo-chat) and other projects.
-Versions 0.5.x and older use the previous name - libQMatrixClient.
+Before version 0.5.x it was called libQMatrixClient.

 ## Contacts
 You can find Quotient developers in the Matrix room: